stephenmcd/django-socketio/README.rst

 ==========================

 Each server-side socket instance contains a handful of methods for sending data.
-The first two methods are implemented by `gevent-socketio`_:
+As mentioned above, the first two methods are implemented by `gevent-socketio`_:

   * ``socket.send(message)`` - Sends the given message directly to
     the socket.